 The Dogue’s Muzzle

-Check both the potential parents of your new puppy for signs of this, to reduce your chances of your pup suffering.
+Check both parents of your new puppy for signs of this to reduce the chances of your pup suffering.

 Another example of a structural health concern is the issues caused by excess skin.